Dallas Cowboys News: Jerry Jones Squashes Rumors Of Trade For Jamal Adams

 — fishsports (@fishsports) April 20, 2020

 It came as no surprise that the Cowboys were looking at trading for Adams during the offseason.
-He has been frustrated due to not receiving a contract extension from the Jets, and CBS Sports is reporting that he wants to get out of New York before the 2020 season.
+He has been frustrated due to not receiving a contract extension from the Jets, and CBS Sports has reported that he wants to get out of New York before the 2020 season.

 The former LSU Tiger has been a great cover-safety during his three seasons in the NFL, and he’d draw plenty of interest from other teams.
-The Dallas Cowboys are not going to be one of those teams, though, as Jones says Adams is not being looked at right now.
+The Dallas Cowboys are not going to be one of those teams, though, as Jones says he is not looking at Adams right now.

 #Cowboys owner Jerry Jones says it's unlikely the Cowboys would trade a pick for a veteran player at 17.
 Jamal Adams truthers, we shall see if this remains the case.
 As I reported Monday, a source informed tells me the safety just wasn’t top of mind right now.